Flood-hit Region Leaders To Meet In Poland To Discuss EU Aid - UrduPoint

 In some areas, residents still lack drinking water and electricity.

-Grassroots funding initiatives have been organised across the country as local authorities begin to assess damage which could run into the billions of zloty.
+Grassroots funding initiatives have been organised across the country as local authorities begin to assess damage which could run into the hundreds of millions.

-The Polish government says it has unblocked 470 million Euros (two billion zloty) of direct aid to people and localities affected by the floods.
+The Polish government says it has unblocked 470 million Euros (two billion zloty, over $520 million) of direct aid to people and localities affected by the floods.

 Austria has said its disaster relief fund will be increased to one billion euros to help flood victims.